JulienPalard/request/README.md

 request
 =======

-A curl like command line, with automatic pagination when needed, and automatic highlighting.
+A curl or HTTPie like command line, with automatic pagination when needed, and automatic highlighting.

 usage
 -----